Actipro/WinForms-Controls/Documentation/topics/docking/extensible-rendering.md

 This object model allows for three levels of rendering customization.
 Choose which level of customization you wish to use:

-- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include all Visual Studio and Office styles.
+- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include many Metro, Visual Studio, and Office styles.

 - Modify Properties on Built-In Renderers - Use the built-in renderers but modify the various properties on the renderers to easily create a customized appearance.